Windows 10 deployment scenarios and tools

 Microsoft started with support for EFI 1.10 on servers and then added support for UEFI on both clients and servers.

 With UEFI 2.3.1, there are both x86 and x64 versions of UEFI.
 Windows 10 supports both.
-However, UEFI does not support cross-platform boot.
-This means that a computer that has UEFI x64 can run only a 64-bit operating system, and a computer that has UEFI x86 can run only a 32-bit operating system.
+However, UEFI doesn't support cross-platform boot.
+This limitation means that a computer that has UEFI x64 can run only a 64-bit operating system, and a computer that has UEFI x86 can run only a 32-bit operating system.

 How UEFI is changing operating system deployment